johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops.md

 The above code does two things:

 1. Looks up the pull request, using the details supplied from the pipeline.
 It's worth noting that the `System.PullRequest.PullRequestId` variable is [initialized only if the build ran because of a Git PR affected by a branch policy](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).
 If you don't have that set up, the script falls back to using the latest active pull request.
 This is generally useful when you're getting set up in the first place; you won't want to rely on this behaviour.
 2. Updates the pull request description with a prefix piece of markdown that provides the link to the preview URL.
+This is our "browse the preview":
    ![screenshot of rendered markdown with the preview link](../static/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops/screenshot-of-deploy-preview-small.png)

+This script could be refactored into a dedicated Azure Pipelines custom task.

 ## Permissions